wolakRafal/processquest/README.md

 # processquest
-Erlang implementation of Progress Qest Game
+Erlang implementation of Progress Quest Game for educational purposes.